MarianaReis1/copyGoogle/README.md

 # copyGoogle

-CopyGoogle, as the name says, it is a simple WebPage built styled CSS.
+CopyGoogle, as the name says, it is a simple WebPage styled CSS.

 ## Motivation